Brewsk11/ac-drift-mode/README.md

 Automated car setup is planned.

 ## Choose or create a course

+> [!NOTE]
+> Set the game-time to midnight for setup geometry to be more visible.

 An example of a simple course created with the course editor: